Booosty

 Point of View (POV)

-In order to clearly and coherently explain what problem our design process aims to solve, I shaped the POV statement.
-It defines the user and their needs and provides insights into why each need is important to that user.
+To clearly and coherently explain the problem our design process aims to solve, I crafted the POV statement.
+It defines the user and their needs, providing insights into why each need is important to them.

-Delphina - an African working mother - lives in Belgium as a third culture person; and
+Delphina - an African working mother living in Belgium as a third-culture individual

-needs someone who could guide her and fits her personality and professional background through her career path;
+needs someone who can guide her and align with both her personality and professional background throughout her career journey;

-because she wants to improve her mental health, thrive in her job, and build new opportunities.
+because she wants to strengthen her mental well-being, thrive in her current role, and create new opportunities for growth.

 How Might We Questions

-To generate creative solutions while keeping teams focused on the right problems to solve, I shaped HMW questions as below:
+To generate creative solutions while keeping the team focused on solving the right problems, I formulated the following How Might We (HMW) questions:

 -

-How might we give a person an option to ask for career help when they need it?
+How might we give individuals the ability to seek career support whenever they need it?

 -

-How might we empower a person to overcome their career challenges?
+How might we empower users to overcome challenges in their professional growth?

 -